domenic/restify-oauth2/README.md

 this over simply requiring basic access authentication headers on every request is that now you can set those tokens to expire, or revoke them if they fall in to the wrong hands.

-To install Restify OAuth2's client credentials flow into your infrastructure, you will need to provide it with the following hooks in the `options.hooks` hash:
+To install Restify–OAuth2's client credentials flow into your infrastructure, you will need to provide it with the following hooks in the `options.hooks` hash.
+You can see some [example CC hooks][] in the demo application.

 #### `grantClientToken(clientId, clientSecret, cb)`